 - We live in the driest, inhabited continent which is also severely affected by drought.
-If it goes ahead, this mine will be built across the headwaters of the Belubula River.
-It will reduce the flow by 9% during its operation and limit the river's flow forever post mining.
-Someone should go to Henry Street, Blayney where the Belubula River passes through the town.
-It is a small, fetid pool!
-It is seldom much more than this.
-Whoever thinks a reduction of 9% is insignificant has not seen the current state of the river - A 600 hectare surface area tailings dam full of mine waste and heavy metals will be placed right on the headwaters of the Belubula River.
+If it goes ahead this mine will be built across the headwaters of the Belubula River.
+It will reduce the flow by 9% during its operation and limit the river's flow forever post mining. - A 600 hectare surface area tailings dam full of mine waste and heavy metals will be placed right on the headwaters of the Belubula River.
 There will the threat of possible contamination of Carcoar Dam and further downstream to the Lachlan River. - Possible disruption to adjacent groundwater supply by bores sunk on the mine site to provide water for construction and operation before the pipeline from Lithgow is operational.
 Regis until recently denied this was planned.
 In addition the rain that falls on the mine site will be harvested far beyond the 10% allowed to farmers, and will further reduce the presently available water in the Upper Belubula catchment. - The water they propose to bring from Lithgow will be laden with heavy metals and a salty brine.
-This will be used to wet down roads, waste dumps etc, polluting soils, surface runoff and groundwater. - The cumulative effects of mining on the Belubula River have not been adequately considered.
-The mine at Cadia can take 7205ML of water from the Belubula River and 4200ML from the Lachlan unregulated via Flyers Creek, Cadiangullong Creek, Rodds Creek and Cadia Creek- a small and obviously limited supply.
+This will be used to wet down roads, waste dumps etc, polluting soils, surface runoff and groundwater. - Have the cumulative effects of mining on the Belubula River been adequately considered?
+Remember that the mine at Cadia can take 7205ML of water from the Belubula River and 4200ML from the Lachlan unregulated via Flyers Creek, Cadiangullong Creek, Rodds Creek and Cadia Creek- a small and obviously limited supply.
 Furthermore, cyanide still leaches into the Belubula at Junction reefs in a high enough concentration to ensure that public access to the river at the mine is denied.
 This mine closed decades ago!
 Yet, we are assured by Regis that cyanide is safe despite the fact that its use is banned in many countries around the world.
-There are better ways but cyanide is cheap.
+There are better ways but cyanide is cheap. - What we know as the Tank Stream before European settlement was the source of fresh water for the Gadigal people.
+It was the reason Arthur Phillip established the new colony at Bennelong Point in 1788.
+By 1828, it was too polluted to drink.
+We have learnt nothing in the subsequent 231 years about how precious water is in our landscape, in our spirituality and for our survival.
+This mine, if approved, would continue this incomprehensible destruction and pollution of yet another water source. - While this study talks glibly about a 9% reduction in the Belubula River's flow it does not really convey what an impact that is on our current environment.
+If Burrendong dam was 4.5% lower it would be empty!!!!
+The assessment "panel" should proceed to Henry Street in Blayney to see for themselves what an unpleasant, stagnant body of water the river already is even before mining has any further impact on it.